-Applicants who apply without the intention of completing Year 13, must also include with their application a reference letter from a senior school official from their secondary school.
+Applicants using the alternative pathway of AUT for entry who apply without the intention of completing Year 13, must also include with their application a reference letter from a senior school official from their secondary school.
 This letter must attest the applicant's ability to study at NZQA Level 5.